openminted/install-tutorial/workflows/post-install-workflows.md

 $ cd install-tutorial/workflows
 ```

-Edit hosts and set the IP(s) of the VM(s) that hosts Galaxy executor and editor.
+Edit hosts and set the IP(s) of the VM(s) that host Galaxy executor and editor.
 Then run the ansible script that configures/installs everything that is required.
 ```code=bash
 $ ansible-galaxy install tecris.maven